Community Associations - An Introduction

 Although a tremendous opportunity for service, community associations are foreign to many parliamentarians.
 Parliamentarians venturing into this area must become familiar with the language of community associations, complex governing authorities, and some unique problems affecting community associations.

 Various terms are used to describe the types of community associations (and definitions vary by state).
 In a “condominium” a person owns an individual unit and is a tenant in common owner of the common elements.
-In a “planned community” a person owns an individual unit while a corporation holds title to the common areas.
+In a “planned community” a person owns an individual unit while a corporation (the "association") holds title to the common areas.
 In a “cooperative” a corporation owns all units and common areas and a lease gives rights of occupancy in a unit.
 Other terms for particular community associations include townhouses, detached single family residences, homeowners associations and master associations.
 According to CAI the most popular architectural styles of community associations include townhouses (42%), detached single family residences (18%), and mid-high rise buildings (23%).

 Parliamentarians serving voluntary associations must typically focus on only the constitution (if applicable) and bylaws.
 The community association parliamentarian, however, must be aware of multiple governing documents as well as the potential for conflict between these documents.
 Governing documents for community associations include: (1) statutes, (2) covenants, conditions and restrictions, (3) articles of incorporation, (4) constitution and/or bylaws, and (5) parliamentary authority.